unii-security/homeassistant-unii/info.md

 - Input update interval: 0s to have to fastest input response type.
 (Only for firmware version 2.17.x and above)
 - API version: UNii.

-After making changes to the UNii configuration the integration needs to be reloaded manualy in Home Assistant.
+After making changes to the UNii configuration the integration needs to be reloaded manually in Home Assistant.

 ### Shared Key